-- Loan number goals for YBS farmers and ranchers in our territory; and - Loan volume goals for YBS farmers and ranchers in our territory.
+- Loan number goals for YBS farmers and ranchers in our territory; and, - Loan volume goals for YBS farmers and ranchers in our territory.

-OT YBS Loans YBS Loan volume
+of YBS Loans YBS Loa n Volume

 (dollars in thousands) Goal Actual Goal Actual

-Young 1,010 941 \$ 185,088 \$ 189,127
+Young 988 1,127 \$ 198,583 \$ 233,731

-Beginning 1,327 1,276 \$ 228,111 \$ 239,291
+Beginning 1,340 1,593 \$ 251,256 \$ 294,480

-Small 3,000 2,850 \$ 405,034 \$ 392,935
+Small 2,993 3,326 \$ 412,582 \$ 473,807

-During 2021, we met our loan volume goals for young and beginning.
+During 2022, we met our loan number and loan volume goals for young, beginning, and small due in part to the merger with Farm Credit of Enid, ACA.

 To ensure that credit and services offered to our YBS farmers and ranchers are provided in a safe and sound manner and within our risk-bearing capacity, we utilize customized loan underwriting standards, loan guarantee programs, interest rate reduction programs, or other credit enhancement programs.
-Additionally, we are actively involved in developing and sponsoring educational opportunities, leadership training and business financial training for YBS farmers and ranchers.
+Additionally, we are actively involved in developing and sponsoring educational opportunities, leadership training, and business financial training for YBS farmers and ranchers.